 previously at Osterley Park), so Richard must have known the area well.
 Thomas Vachell died in 1719 and was succeeded in the ownership of Coley by his brother, William.
 When their mother followed the former to the grave in 1726, William was probably already in marriage negotiations with the family of the late Edward Chester of Cokenach at Barkway in Hertfordshire for the hand of his daughter & heiress.
 The following year, he sold Coley to Thompson.
 In 1729, he married Catherine Chester and the two set up home at Abington Lodge at Great Abington in Cambridgeshire.

-It was probably Col. Thompson who tore down the old Jacobethan house at Coley and replaced it, on the same site with a large square, centrally pedimented, house in the Palladian style popular at that
+It was probably Col. Thompson who remodelled the southern river-facing side of the old Jacobethan house at Coley with a centrally pedimented Palladian facade popular at that

 time (see monochrome engraving above).
 He died in 1735, but his will was not proved for some four years, probably indicating that his son, Richard Nicholl Thompson, had died within this intervening period, as he is not heard of again.
 So Thompson’s three daughter, Jane, Anne and Frances, inherited the property jointly.
 The two spinster daughters lived on there for another sixty years, but Anne married Sir Philip Jennings (later Jennings-Clerke) bart and the couple lived mostly at their home in the New Forest, Foxleaze at Lyndhurst, although they owned several other properties.
 The Thames Valley home of Jennings’ father had been the Priory at